 Information Sessions 2019

-The Department is running information sessions for participants who are being scheduled for inspection.The slides from the first information session, held on 31 May 2019, can be found at the link below:
+The Department is running information sessions for participants who are being scheduled for inspection.The slides from the information sessions can be found at the link below:

 This page relates to installations on the Non-Domestic RHI Scheme.
 Information about the Domestic RHI Scheme can be found on nidirect website at: Renewable Heat Incentive for domestic customers